Al-Hasakah Governorate: Economy

 The Governorate has a decade long history of farming.
 Already in 1921, the French wanted to develop the agricultural sector and over a feasibility study of the Union Economique de Syrie the region was seen profitable for the cotton production.
 With the outbreak of World War II in 1939, the agricultural expansion grew significantly.
-When the USA instated a control on cotton exports during the Korean War, the cotton production in the province increased eightfold.
-By 1960s, the province had the second largest amount of cultivated land in Syria per capita, but was still the lowest in terms of cultivable land per capita.
+When the United States instated a control on cotton exports during the Korean War, the cotton production in the province increased eightfold.
+By the 1960s, the province had the second largest amount of cultivated land in Syria per capita, but was still the lowest in terms of cultivable land per capita.
 Other economic branches are wheat and oil.
-Before the eruption of the Syrian Civil the province accounted for about half of the Syrian oil production.
+Before the eruption of the Syrian civil war, the province accounted for about half of the Syrian oil production.

 Demographics

-Al-Hasakah Governorate's ethnic groups include Kurds, Arabs, Syriac-Aramaic Christians (Assyrians), Armenians and Yazidis.
-The majority of the Arabs and Kurds in the region are Sunni Muslim.
+Al-Hasakah Governorate's ethnic groups include Kurds, Arabs, Assyrians, Armenians and Yazidis.
+The majority of the Kurds and Arabs in the region are Sunni Muslim.
 Between 20 and 30% of the people of Al-Hasakeh city are Christians of various churches and denominations (majority Syriac Orthodox).

 Until the beginning of the 20th century, al-Hasakah Governorate (then called Jazira province) was a “no man’s land” primarily reserved for the grazing land of nomadic and semi-nomadic tribes.
 During the late days of the Ottoman Empire, large Kurdish-speaking tribal groups both settled in and were deported to areas of northern Syria from Anatolia.
 The largest of these tribal groups was the Reshwan confederation, which was initially based in Adıyaman Province but eventually also settled throughout Anatolia.
-The Milli confederation, mentioned in 1518 onward, was the most powerful group and dominated the entire northern Syrian steppe in the second half of the 18th century.
-Danish writer C. Niebuhr who traveled to Jazira in 1764 recorded five nomadic Kurdish tribes (Dukurie, Kikie, Schechchanie, Mullie and Aschetie) and six Arab tribes (Tay, Kaab, Baggara, Geheish, Diabat and Sherabeh).
+The Milli confederation, mentioned in 1518 onward, was the most powerful group and dominated the entire northern Syrian Desert in the second half of the 18th century.
+Danish writer Carsten Niebuhr who traveled to Jazira in 1764 recorded five nomadic Kurdish tribes (Dukurie, Kikie, Schechchanie, Mullie and Aschetie) and six Arab tribes (Tay, Kaab, Baggara, Geheish, Diabat and Sherabeh).
 According to Niebuhr, the Kurdish tribes were settled near Mardin in Turkey, and paid the governor of that city for the right to graze their herds in the Syrian Jazira.
 The Kurdish tribes gradually settled in villages and cities and are still present in the modern governorate).